CodecoolGlobal/tech-interview-workbook-AishSunbae/docs/module_progbasics.md

 [source](https://www.quora.com/In-Python-why-cant-you-remove-elements-from-a-list-with-a-for-loop-but-you-can-with-a-while-loop)

 IndexError: list index out of range
+I do not think so.
+Try it!
+Python will recognise, and use the new list's lenght.

 *When we delete an item from the list, we are destructively shortening the list, but the range stays the same.
 Thus, the length of the range is no longer equal to the length of the list, in fact it is greater.
 Thus, at some point  i  exceeds the count of the list and so we get an index out of range error.*